Avijit-chakrobortyEEE/LFR/README.md

 Contact

-For any questions or collaboration, reach out via [your email/contact info].
+For any questions or collaboration, reach out via [avijitchakroborty84@gmail.com].